Xerips/BookNotes/BugBountyBootcamp/BugBountyBootcamp.md

 - Look for functions that deal with authentication, password reset, state-changing actions, or private info reads.
 - Pay attention to code that deals with user input, database entries, file reads, and file uploads.
 - Look for configuration files to gather more information about their infrastructure
-- Look for old endpoints and S3 bucket URLs that you can attack.
+- Look for old endpoint s and S3 bucket URLs that you can attack.

 - Outdated dependencies and the unchecked use of dangerous functions are also a huge source of bugs.
 - Pay attention to dependencies and imports being used and go through the versions list to see if they're outdated.